 We get a lot of questions about Weathering Steel.
-The answers to these questions below will help your all round understanding of Weathering Steel.
+The answers to these questions below will help your all round understanding of Weathering Steel and why it’s so different from mild steel.
 This means when you’re considering using steel for any edging, retaining walls or features as part of a garden landscape, you will be better informed about what’s going to work best.

-COR-TEN (or simply Corten) is the trademark name for a steel also known as Weathering Steel.
+COR-TEN (or simply Corten) is the trademark name for the steel type also referred to as Weathering Steel.
 The COR relates to corrosive resistance while the TEN relates to it having high tensile strength.

 The recipe of alloys prescribed for Corten steel or Weathering Steel, whichever you choose to call it, is what gives this steel the unique qualities it has.